mobile app bar

 Published

-Though the Knicks themselves shot over 55% from the field, they struggled to get going from deep, making only 11 of their 30 three-point attempts.
-Their starting lineup shot 4 of 17 on their three-point attempts, and the sole bright spot in New York’s box score was Deuce McBride.
+Despite the Knicks shooting over 55% from the field, they struggled from deep, making just 11 of their 30 three-point attempts.
+Their starting lineup shot 4 of 17 from beyond the arc, with the sole bright spot in New York’s box score being McBride.

-Coming off the bench, Deuce (Miles) made 4 of his 5 three-point attempts, recording 22 points and 2 assists in 26 minutes of gametime.
-If this is a sign of things to come, the 24-year-old can be expected to play an increasingly larger role for the new-look Knicks.
+Coming off the bench, Deuce made 4 of his 5 three-point attempts, finishing with 22 points and 2 assists in 26 minutes of game time.
+If this performance on Monday night is a sign of his potential, the 24-year-old can be expected to play an increasingly larger role for the new-look Knicks.

-Though KAT did shoot over 40% from deep last season, he only attempted 5.3 field goals from beyond the arc.
-Coming into the 2024-25 season, it’s clear that floor spacing will be a major factor if the Knicks are to contend for the NBA championship.
+While KAT shot over 40% from deep last season, he only attempted 5.3 field goals from beyond the arc.
+As the Knicks head into the 2024-25 season, floor spacing looms as a major factor if the team hopes to contend for the NBA championship.

-Their other summer acquisition, Mikal Bridges, is a career 37.5% shooter from deep but fans couldn’t help but notice how different his jump-shot has looked since being traded to the Knicks.
-His release point is now way above his head and Bridges barely gets off his feet when shooting from deep.
-The problematic mechanics of his shot led him to making just 2 of his 7 three-point attempts on opening night.
+Their other summer acquisition, Mikal Bridges, is a career 37.5% shooter from deep.
+But fans couldn’t help but notice how different his jump shot has looked since being traded to the Knicks.
+His release point has shifted way behind his head, and Bridges barely gets off his feet when shooting from deep.
+The result was that Bridges made just 2 of his 7 three-point attempts on opening night.

-Amidst the growing pains for their new-look roster, Miles McBride has the opportunity to prove his mettle to Tom Thibodeau and secure a solid role in the Knicks lineup.
-Let’s consider the value the fourth-year guard can bring to a franchise with championship aspirations.
+Amidst the growing pains for their new-look roster, McBride has the opportunity to prove his mettle to coach Tom Thibodeau and secure a solid role in the Knicks lineup.
+Let’s consider the value the fourth-year guard could bring to a franchise with championship aspirations.

 Deuce McBride has the potential to be an elite three-level scorer

-In January, the Knicks re-signed McBride on a three-year $13 million deal.
-His team-friendly contract can ensure that he is a consistent part of the organization as they ramp up their attempts to break the 51-year championship drought in New York.
+Re-signed in January to a three-year, $13-million deal, McBride’s team-friendly contract could ensure that he becomes a consistent part of the organization as they ramp up their attempts to end their 51-year championship drought in New York.

 After playing fewer than 12 minutes per game during his first two seasons, Deuce played in 68 games for the Knicks last season and earned 19.5 minutes of playing time per game.
 Shooting 41% from deep during the regular season earned him Thibodeau’s trust, as the coach bumped McBride up to 26.7 minutes during the playoffs, where he scored 11 points on 44% shooting.

 The 6’2 point guard boasted a three-point attempt rate of 58.6% during the 2023-24 season, displaying the ability and confidence to let it fly from deep.
-That skillset was on full display during his bench minutes against the Celtics last night.
+That skill set was on full display during his bench minutes against the Celtics.

-Miles McBride impressed during the second quarter of Knicks-Celtics by shaking off Jrue Holiday – no easy feat in itself – and knocking down a step back three to score the Knicks’ 33rd point.
+Miles McBride impressed during the second quarter by shaking off Jrue Holiday – no easy feat in itself – and knocking down a step-back three to score the Knicks’ 33rd point.

 His footwork and fluidity as a ball-handler allow him to seamlessly transition from dribbling the ball to bringing it to his shooting pocket.
-Alongside Cameron Payne, he seems more than qualified to handle New York’s back-court responsibilities off the bench as his catch-and-shoot game is nothing to sneeze at either.
+Alongside Cameron Payne, he seems more than qualified to handle New York’s back-court responsibilities off the bench, and his catch-and-shoot game is nothing to sneeze at either.

 During the Knicks’ season opener, he made shots from all three levels, displaying a proficiency in the mid-range that was missing from his game last season.
-He drained two shots 15-19 feet from the basket and one 10-14 feet from the basket.
+He drained two shots from 15-19 feet and one from 10-14 feet from the basket.

 If the 24-year-old can maintain that sort of production throughout the season, he could be a dark horse candidate for Sixth Man of the Year.
 After all, it wasn’t just his offense that initially earned him minutes in New York.

-McBride’s 6’8 wingspan makes him an excellent disruptor on the defensive end, who was projected to have the ceiling of Kyle Lowry before the 2021 NBA Draft.
-His ball-hawk mentality and sturdy frame enticed OKC to pick him with the 36th pick and last season, with more minutes to his name, Deuce lived up to those expectations.
+McBride’s 6’8 wingspan makes him an excellent disruptor on the defensive end, and he was projected to have the ceiling of Kyle Lowry before the 2021 NBA Draft.
+His ball-hawk mentality and sturdy frame enticed OKC to pick him with the 36th pick, and last season, with more minutes to his name, Deuce lived up to those expectations.

 With his surprising strength, nimble feet, and high basketball IQ, McBride frequently reads the opponent’s pick-and-roll actions like an open book, turning potential openings into highly contested shots.
-He has a real knack for navigating screens and fighting through contact, something that Mikal Bridges particularly struggled with last night.
+He has a real knack for navigating screens and fighting through contact, something that Mikal Bridges particularly struggled with in the Celtics’ game.

 About the author